 Neil Gaikwad from the Space Enabled research group is co-organizing the KDD Workshop on Humanitarian Mapping with Shankar Iyer, Yu-Ru Lin , and Dalton Lunga.
-The submission deadline is May 20th 11:59 pm PDT.
+Workshop will be held August 24, 2020, from 8:00 AM to 4:00 PM Pacific Standard Time.

 The KDD Workshop on Humanitarian Mapping brings together a global community of leading researchers and decision-makers from computer scientists, data scientists to epidemiologists, economists, urban policy researchers, computational social scientists, privacy researchers, legal scholars, and humanitarian organizations with a commonly shared priority research agenda.